Meta ordered to sell Giphy by UK antitrust authorities – KION546

 In its initial announcement of the deal, Facebook had vowed to grant third parties the same level of access to Giphy’s content as before.
 Less than a month after the acquisition was announced, however, the CMA said it was looking into it.

-“As we have demonstrated, this merger is in the best interest of people and businesses in the UK — and around the world — who use Giphy and our services,” a spokesperson said in August.
-“We will continue to work with the CMA to address the misconception that the deal harms competition.”

-The CMA said in August that Giphy had been planning to expand its growing advertising business to the United Kingdom before it was bought, a move that could have given UK brands a new way to promote themselves and create a direct challenger to Facebook in the advertising market.
+Detailing the reasons for its findings, the CMA said the acquisition of Giphy would boost Meta’s significant market power.
+In addition to driving more traffic to its Facebook, WhatsApp and Instagram platforms, it would allow the company to require competitors such as TikTok, Twitter and Snapchat to provide more user data to access GIFs.

+The CMA also found that, before the merger, Giphy had launched innovative advertising services which it was considering expanding to countries including the United Kingdom.
+Giphy allowed companies — such as Dunkin’ Donuts and Pepsi — to promote their brands through visual images and GIFs, and it could have competed with Facebook’s own display advertising services.

-“However, Facebook terminated Giphy’s paid advertising partnerships following the deal, meaning an important source of potential competition has been lost,” the CMA said in a blog post.
+Facebook terminated Giphy’s advertising services at the time of the merger, removing an important source of potential competition, the CMA said.

+“The CMA considers this particularly concerning given that Facebook controls nearly half of the £7 billion [$9 billion] display advertising market in the UK,” it added.

+The dispute with UK authorities has already been costly for Meta.
+The CMA fined the company $70 million in October for repeatedly ignoring warnings and deliberately breaking its rules.

 The-CNN-Wire